Exploring Gowlland Tod Provincial Park

 Paddling

 There are opportunities for SUPing, canoeing or kayaking in Gowlland Tod.
-To access Tod Inlet and MacKenzie Bight by water, you will have to launch at a boat launch in Brentwood Bay just behind Brentwood Bay Spa & Pub.
+To access Tod Inlet and McKenzie Bight by water, you will have to launch at a boat launch in Brentwood Bay just behind Brentwood Bay Spa & Pub.
 If you are paddling in Saanich Inlet please be aware the Goldstream estuary is closed to the public.
 No boaters or paddlers may enter this area.
-Check out our articles on paddling in Saancih Inlet: Kayaking Saanich Inlet or Paddling to Tod Inlet
+Check out our articles on paddling in Saanich Inlet: Kayaking Saanich Inlet or Paddling to Tod Inlet

 Mountain Biking